htylab/tigerbx/README.md

 -A: Affines images to template(default is MNI152).
 -r: Registers images to template(default is MNI152).
 -T: The template filename.
+-R: Rigid transforms images to template(default is MNI152).
 ```
 ## Citation